mle86/php-wq/README.md

 A Work Server stores jobs inside one or more Work Queues.

+A `WorkServerAdapter` implementation
+uses a connection handle to an existing Work Server: for example, the `RedisWorkServer` implementation takes a `\Redis` instance from the phpredis extension.

 A Beanstalkd server or a Redis server might be such a Work Server.
 In case of Beanstalkd, Work Queues are Tubes;
 in case of Redis, Work Queues are Lists.